stamler/ftraining/200questions.md

 67. **What is the normal indication of the suction pump?**

-    The green arc is 4.5 to 5.5 inches of Hg.
+    The green arc is 4.6 to 5.4 inches of Hg (C-GNLR POH 7-34).

 68. **What happens if the suction gauge exceeds normal values?**